 Truly, truly, I say to you, he who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber.
 But he who enters by the door is the shepherd of the sheep.
 To him the gatekeeper opens.
 The sheep hear his voice, and he calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.
 A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers.”
 (John 10:1-5)

-The singular attribute Jesus postures his followers to have is the ability to their ability to not only hear his voice but to be able to recognize it.
-Today, many struggles with their ability to hear God’s voice, but it shouldn’t be this way.
-God speaks, and his followers listen.
-But how does one hear His voice?
+The singular attribute Jesus postures his followers to have is the ability to not only hear His voice, but to be able to recognize it.
+Today many struggle to hear God’s voice, or even believe it is possible for them.
+God still speaks, and his followers listen.
+But is it actually possible to hear His voice?

-It is clear, in this passage of scripture, that Jesus is juxtaposing his follower’s relationship with himself versus those who followers the posturing of the Pharisees.
+It is clear, in this passage of scripture, that Jesus is juxtaposing his follower’s relationship with himself versus those who follow the posturing of the Pharisees.
 In context, in John 9, Jesus heals a man that has been born blind and tells him to show himself to the Pharisees so that they will believe.
-They disregard the healing entirely because it was done on the Sabbath claiming they “know God”, but that they do not know where this “Jesus” comes from (see John 9:29).
+They disregarded the healing of the man entirely because it was done on the Sabbath, claiming to “know God” (see John 9:29).

 This is the exact conundrum that Jesus speaks into with his followers, as the Pharisees listen nearby.
 He preferences His voice against that of the Pharisees who are controlled by the enemy.
 Because they claim to “know” God, they condemn themselves because they neither know God or hear his voice.
 As Jesus explains, the ones that truly know God are the ones that not only hear his voice, but they recognize it.